Polar Bears International Executive Director Krista Wright

 BJ Kirschhoffer and Krista Wright set up solar panels for a maternal den cam in Svalbard, Norway, 2022.

-Q: In 2019, you opened Polar Bears International House in Churchill, giving PBI a base camp there, and a year later unveiled the Mars Center for Arctic Research, which provides staff housing.
+Q: In 2019, you opened Polar Bears International House in Churchill, giving PBI a base camp there, and a year later unveiled The Mars Arctic Research & Conservation Centre, which provides staff housing.
 You’ve also expanded projects across the circumpolar Arctic.
 Those are big leaps forward.
 Did you ever imagine that in your early days?

 At the same time, we’ve expanded our work across the polar bear nations.
 When I started with Polar Bears International, we had research projects in Alaska and Canada.
 Now we have field work in Svalbard, Norway in partnership with the Norwegian Polar Institute and the San Diego Zoo Wildlife Alliance.
 And, until the war in Ukraine broke out, we were helping to support field work on Wrangel Island in Russia led by Dr. Eric Regehr of the University of Washington.
 We have staff in Denmark and Norway, and our scientists also actively take part in international meetings, including those held by the Range States and the IUCN Polar Bear Specialist Group.
 The “International” is now there in Polar Bears International.